zimbora/mgmt-iot-web/Readme.md

 # mgmt-iot IoT device management platform

 mgmt-iot is a module to enable a web platform to configure and interact with IoT devices.
-A special firmware have to be running on those IoT devices [link](not_available_yet).
+A special firmware has to be running on those IoT devices [esp32-freeRTOS2](https://github.com/zimbora/esp32-freeRTOS2).
 For now, only esp32 architecture is supported.
 It can be used with wifi or bg95 modem.
 A link will be published here to download firmware, as soon as it is available

 This module also relies on a dedicated mqtt broker.
 This broker was developed to check authorizations before subscribe or publish calls.
-Please check this [link](https://github.com/zimbora/mqtt-broker-auth) for more information about mqtt broker operation The purpose of this broker is to allow users to connect directly to devices in which they have permissions for that.
+Please check this [mqtt-broker-auth](https://github.com/zimbora/mqtt-broker-auth) for more information about mqtt broker operation
+The purpose of this broker is to allow users to connect directly to devices in which they have permissions for that.

 This module will enable the management of those permissions, as well as configure and interact with iot devices.